-Each applicant should plan its MDCP project so that its proposed award period begins no sooner than July 1, 2012, and no later than January 1, 2013.
-ITA cannot guarantee that it will be able to notify award recipients by July 1, 2012; an applicant that begins award activity prior to the official award date assumes the risk of pre-award activities not receiving funding.
-ITA is not required to pay unauthorized pre-award costs, see VIII.G., below.
+Each applicant should plan its MDCP project so that its proposed award period begins no sooner than October 1, 2013, and no later than January 1, 2014.
+An applicant that begins award activity prior to the official award date assumes the risk of pre-award activities not receiving funding.
+ITA is not required to pay unauthorized pre-award costs; see VIII.G., below.
 Approved Pre-Award-Period Expenditure, below, for more details on pre-award costs.